giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 +--------------------+---------------------------------------------+

 | While reads are mapped in the previous step against the entire genome, the user may want to instruct GIP to consider for this step and all the downstream analyses just a sub-set of chromosomes.
-| This GIP feature is useful when dealing with unfinished genome assemblies, containing large amounts of unplaced contigs with very poor annotation available
+| This GIP feature is useful when dealing with unfinished genome assemblies, containing large amounts of unplaced contigs with very poor annotation available.
 | For this purpose, the user can set the parameter ``--chromosomes``, listing the identifiers of the chromosomes of interest.
 | By default this parameter reports the 36 *Leishmania* chromosome identifiers.